tonybutzer/etops/README.md

 ## Synopsis

 1. on your local computer - in a folder called myconfig
-	- edit the run, param and model yaml files to your satisfaction
+	- edit the run, path and model _param yaml files to your satisfaction
 2. push your configs from your local computer to the cloud
 	- use scp and the destination directory is the docker ship - ubuntu@10.12.x.y:./dropbox
 3. ssh to the docker ship 10.12....